 - Make the Cake Batter: In a large mixing bowl, cream the butter for 30 seconds with an electric mixer.
 Add the sugars and cream together with the butter on high speed for 1 minute.
 Add the mashed banana, water, eggs, and vanilla extract.
 Mix on medium speed until just combined.
 Add the dry ingredients and mix just until the last streaks of flour disappear.
 The batter will be slightly runny.

 - Bake: Pour batter into your prepared pan and bake for 46-52 minutes.
 A toothpick inserted into the center will come out clean or pull out moist crumbs.
 Let cake cool in the pan for 10 minutes, then invert onto a wire rack, and invert again so it's right side up.
 Let cool completely before frosting.

-- Make the Frosting: Cream together brown butter and cream cheese in a medium mixing bowl on high speed with an electric mixer, for 2 minutes.
+- Make the Frosting: Cream butter in a large mixing bowl on high speed with an electric mixer, for 30 seconds or so.
 Add the powdered sugar and vanilla, and mix until creamy.
+You may need to add a splash of milk to help it come together.
 Add the maple syrup, heavy cream, salt, and cinnamon.
+Beat in the cream cheese last.
 Taste and adjust as desired.
 Frost the cooled cake with a spoon or offset spatula and create swoops and swirls.